Herschel Island: Early history

 The first European to sight the island was explorer Sir John Franklin, who named it on 15 July 1826.
 It is not clear after whom the island was named.
 Franklin's journal records states that he wished to honour the name Herschel, of which three persons are notable for their scientific accomplishments: Sir William Herschel, his sister Caroline Herschel, and his son Sir John Herschel.; At the time of Franklin's explorations there were three Inuvialuit settlements on Herschel Island.
-Estimates of the number of people living on the island (and along the Yukon North Slope) at that time ranged from 200 to 2000.
+Estimates of the number of people living on the island (and along the Yukon North Slope) at that time ranged from 200 to 2,000.
 The island was used as a base for hunting, fishing and whaling.

 The whaling period

 In the late 19th century, whalers discovered that the Beaufort Sea was one of the last refuges of the depleted bowhead whale, which was prized for its baleen (whalebone), blubber, and oil.
 Commercial bowhead hunting in the area began in 1889.
 In order for the short Arctic whaling season to be profitable, it was necessary to overwinter in the area.
-Herschel Island was found to have a good harbour for large whaling ships.
+Herschel Island was found to have a good harbour for large whalers.
 In 1890 a Euro-American settlement was established at Pauline Cove.
 At the height of the Beaufort Sea whaling period (1893–94) the number of residents on the island was estimated at 1,500, making it the largest Yukon community at that time.
-Though several frame buildings had been constructed, most residents continued to live on whaling ships.
+Though several frame buildings had been constructed, most residents continued to live on the whalers.

 In 1893, the Pacific Steam Whaling Company (PSW Co.) constructed a building called the Community House at Pauline Cove.
 With a recreation room, an office for the manager and storekeeper, and storage facilities, the Community House became the most prominent building on the island.
 In 1896 the company offered the house to the Anglican church, who used the building until 1906.

 In 1903, Francis Joseph Fitzgerald was the first North-West Mounted Police (NWMP) officer assigned to the area, who later died in the famous "Lost Patrol".

 In 1911, the Royal North-West Mounted Police purchased all Herschel Island assets of the PSW Co. for $1,500.
 The Community House still stands, and is believed to be the oldest frame building in Yukon.
 It remains in excellent condition, and is now used as a park office and visitor centre.